What is a Texas Conduct Surety Bond?

 - Wine & Beer Retailer’s Off-Premise Permit

 Let’s say you’re planning to put up a liquor store.
-In order to do this, you have to have a number of ducks in a row which includes getting the necessary credentials in order first.
+To do this, you have to have a number of ducks in a row which includes getting the necessary credentials in order first.
 Securing a permit is one of these, and that permit requires a conduct surety bond.

 The bond will be a legally binding contract between the following: